Clinical Neurosciences Laboratory | University of Toronto

 Who Do We Train?

-Our laboratory trains exceptional undergraduate students in Psychology and Neuroscience, graduate students in Clinical Psychology, and post-doctoral research fellows at the University of Toronto.
+At the University of Toronto, our laboratory trains exceptional undergraduate students in Psychology and Neuroscience, focusing on areas such as borderline personality disorder.
+We also support graduate students in Clinical Psychology and post-doctoral research fellows, contributing to the esteemed neuroscience community at University of Toronto and University of Toronto Scarborough (UTSC).

 Find out more about training opportunities